 What We Believe

-Howard-Miami Mennonite Church follows the Confession of Faith in Mennonite Perspective and is a member of the Evana Network.
+Howard-Miami Mennonite Church follows the Confession of Faith in the Mennonite Perspective.
 As Mennonites, or Anabaptists, we believe:

 Following Jesus in daily life is a central value.

 It is possible to follow Jesus as Lord above nationalism, racism or materialism.

 It is possible to follow Jesus as a peacemaker.
 We believe that we can practice the way of Jesus’ reconciling love in human conflicts and warfare, without having to strike out in fear to defend ourselves.